SallyyLan/context_engineering2/Overview.md

 ---

-## Project Stages

-**Stage 1 — Accurate Number Extraction** *(separate file)*

-Ensuring the agent produces reliable, BI-aligned numbers from the analytics data warehouse in response to natural language questions.
-Covers user behavior, orders, GMV, vouchers, and channel attribution across 11 datasets.

-**Stage 2 — Campaign Voucher Lookup** *(this file)*

-A purpose-built lookup agent scoped to campaign voucher configurations.
-Handles noisy bilingual input, enforces data exposure rules, and returns clean structured output without requiring the user to know anything about the underlying schema.

-**Stage 3 — Cross-Dataset Analysis** *(in progress)*

-Extends the dual-track approach from Stage 1 to allow analysts to join up to 5 datasets in a single natural language question — supporting full campaign funnel analysis from traffic through to order conversion.

----

 ## Project Context

 Built as part of an internal AI tooling initiative to reduce analyst dependency on manual lookup requests and ad-hoc SQL.
 Each design constraint maps to a real operational risk: data exposure, wrong campaign identification, or silent misinterpretation of noisy input.